CMSgov/bcda-static-site/decryption_walkthrough.md

 ```

 ## Background How we encrypt
 We encrypt the file as the last step in producing it, immediately before we return a final job status (the one that has a body and no X-Progress header).
-Please see our getting started guide for more on job status.
+Please see our [getting started guide](./user_guide.html){:target="_blank"} for more on job status.

 The steps in our encryption process are: